Cape Police searching for woman with prosthetic leg caught on camera stealing shrubs - NewsBreak

 “Oh my God, that’s ridiculous,” Flores said.

-The video from a passerby shared exclusively with ABC7 shows the woman pulling the plants right from the ground and putting them in containers.
+The video from a passerby shared exclusively with NBC2 shows the woman pulling the plants right from the ground and putting them in containers.

 “I guess times are hard,” Richard Ribe said.